trim21/bencode-py/readme.md

 so many decoder try to decode bytes to str and fallback to bytes, **this package won't, it parse bencode bytes value as python bytes.**

+It may be attempting to parse all dictionary keys as string, but for BitTorrent v2 torrent, the keys in `pieces root` dictionary is still sha256 hash instead of ascii/utf-8 string.

+If you prefer string as dictionary keys, write a dedicated function to convert parsing result.
+Also be careful!
+Even file name or torrent name may not be valid utf-8 string.

 ### 2. Fast enough

 this package is written with c++ in CPython.